q0772937-oss/TrustTunnelClient-GUI/README.md

 A link to their project https://github.com/TrustTunnel/TrustTunnelClient

-The application works simply, put everything in one folder and run vpn_gui.exe with administrator rights.
+The application works simply, we put everything in one folder, do not forget to make your settings in the trusttunnel_client.toml file, and then run vpn_gui.exe with administrator rights.

 ## 💖 Support the mini Project